angular/angular/aio/content/guide/forms-overview.md

 1. The `FormControl` instance emits the new value through the `valueChanges` observable.
 1. Any subscribers to the `valueChanges` observable receive the new value.
 1. The control value accessor also calls the `NgModel.viewToModelUpdate()` method which emits an `ngModelChange` event.
-1. Because the component template uses two-way data binding for the `favoriteColor`, the `favoriteColor` property in the component is updated to the value emitted  by the `ngModelChange` event ("Blue").
+1. Because the component template uses two-way data binding for the `favoriteColor` property, the `favoriteColor` property in the component is updated to the value emitted  by the `ngModelChange` event (*Blue*).

 <figure>
   <img src="generated/images/guide/forms-overview/dataflow-td-forms-mtv.png" alt="Template-driven forms data flow - model to view" width="100%">